Storage Wars: History

 Thom Beers is the executive producer and narrator of the show.
 He provides a quick explanation of the show's premise at the beginning and does a recap of the featured buyers' profits or losses at the end of each episode.
 He has stated that the series avoids delving into behind-the-scenes stories of the lockers' original owners because "all you see is misery there, and I didn't want to trade on that".
 In the United States, Storage Wars premiered on A&E on December 1, 2010.

 Season one of Storage Wars consisted of 19 episodes, 17 of which were filmed at various self-storage facilities throughout Southern California.
 The show enjoyed ratings success, and its second-season premiere attracted 5.1 million total viewers, making it the most-watched program in A&E's history to that point.

 Storage Wars was recommissioned for another 26-episode season, which premiered on June 5, 2012.
 Only 20 of the 26 episodes were aired however, with six of the episodes being held back for broadcast during the second half of the show's season which began airing on December 4, 2012.

 Storage Wars concluded its season on January 30, 2019, and there initially was no news regarding a season renewal.
 A season was eventually announced in March 2021 and premiered on April 20.
 Season 14 premiered on November 2, 2021, with Barry Weiss returning as a buyer, after departing the series in 2013 during season 4.

 Season 15 aired 24 episodes and concluded on August 15, 2023.
-A 16th season is scheduled to premiere on June 7, 2025, with the series transitioning to an hour-long format.
-The season will include the return of buyer Dave Hester, absent since the conclusion of season 12.
+A 16th season premiered on June 7, 2025, with the series transitioning to an hour-long format.
+The season includes the return of buyer Dave Hester, absent since the conclusion of season 12.